 or call us 24/7 at (212) 684-1880.

-Recently, New York passed two significant pieces of legislation to make it easier for survivors to file civil lawsuits against their sexual abusers by extending the statute of limitations.
+Survivors of sexual abuse and assault need time to process what happened to them.
+Many feel shame and guilt, believing they are to blame.
+New York recently passed two significant pieces of legislation to make it easier for survivors to file civil lawsuits against their sexual abusers by extending the statute of limitations.

 Sexual abuse destabilizes a child.
 Scars caused by psychological and emotional trauma may never truly heal.
 It can take decades for a child to process it.